JS-codev/portfolio/Projects/React/Online Investment Calculator/Video Preview & Explanation.md

 ```

 **Step 4: Display the caluclated results**
-- Import the calculated results from `investment.js` into `results.jsx `
+- Import the `calculateInvestmentResults` function and other format from `investment.js` into `results.jsx `
 - Then calculate the `resultsData` and `initialInvestment` data
 ```jsx
 //results.jsx